tberlok/paicos/paper/paper.md

 (Federico Marinacci and Rüdiger Pakmor), a non-public code which we have used for comparison of projections and slices.
 TB gratefully acknowledges funding from the European Union’s Horizon Europe research and innovation programme under the Marie Skłodowska-Curie grant agreement No 101106080.
+LJ acknowledges support by the German Science Foundation (DFG) under grant "DFG Research Unit FOR 5195 – Relativistic Jets in Active Galaxies".
-LJ acknowledges support by the European Research Council under ERC-AdG grant PICOGAL-101019746.
+LJ and TB acknowledge support by the European Research Council under ERC-AdG grant PICOGAL-101019746.
 The authors gratefully acknowledge the Gauss Centre for Supercomputing e.V. (www.gauss-centre.eu) for funding this project by providing computing time on the GCS Supercomputer SuperMUC at Leibniz